NBISweden/module-openrefine-dm-practices/_episodes/07-subsetting-the-data.md

 - `isolate` -> `sample_alias`
 - `date` -> `collection date`.
 > > 3.
 Add a slash `/` as `Separator between the content of each column:`
 > > 4.
-Tick `Write the result in a new column named...` and type `isolate`.
+Tick `Write result in new column named...` and type `isolate`.
 This will create a new column named `isolate` populated with the above information.
 > > 5.
 Make sure the box for `Delete joined columns` is not ticked.
 Once you are confident your selection is correct, make sure to drag-and-drop the columns to appear in the desired order.
 > > 6.
 Select `OK`.
-All cells should now be populated with isolated information.
+All cells should now be populated with isolate information.
 > {: .solution}
 {: .challenge}
 <BR>